 Assessing stay-at-home fathers

 While 23 percent of these fathers stay at home because they reportedly cannot find a job, 21 percent state that their main reason for staying home is to care for their family or home.
-With the internet and technology being so far advanced, it is an opportunity for many men to take advantage of their opportunities, spending time with their children and helping them in their development.
+With the internet and technology being so far advanced, it is an opportunity that many men take advantage of, spending time with their children and helping them in their development.

 However, this type of arrangement does not come without disadvantages.
 Stay-at-home fathers are less well-off financially and have lower education attainment than their working counterparts.
 They are twice as likely to lack a high school diploma as a working father, and nearly half of stay-at-home fathers are living in poverty.